shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 );
 ```

-Note that sRGB texture will be automatically converted to linear space upon being fetched in the shader.
+The sRGB texture will be automatically converted to linear space when being fetched in the shader.
+For physically-based rendering and other operations we normally want to deal with colors in a linear space, not a display space.

 * Vertex texture